New Yorkville restaurant to open in former ale house

-YORKVILLE – A Plainfield restaurant group is planning to open a new dining establishment in the former Millhurst Ale House building sometime this summer.
+A Plainfield restaurant group plans to open a new dining establishment in the former Millhurst Ale House building this summer.

 Major Threat Restaurant Group, which operates three eateries in Plainfield, has purchased the shuttered property at 2075 Marketview Drive.